MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 ## 36

 - querying for type containing union of types can be done by `... on UnionType { }`, see `components/User.tsx`

+## 40

+- to be able to call the mutation `sendUserPasswordResetLink` in `components/RequestReset.tsx` we need to activate this feature in keystone, see backend `keystone.ts`